Interview with author Henry Lunceford

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.

 Q2.
-What were the key challenges you faced while writing ‘Hard Faith’ book?
+What were the key challenges you faced while writing ‘Lifestyle Manners To Drive Success’ book?

 Q3.
 What books or authors have most influenced your own writing?